Akash-Ahir/90DaysOfDevOps/2026/day-46/day-46-reusable-workflows.md

 ## Task 1: Understand `workflow_call`
 Before writing any code, research and answer in your notes:
 1. What is a **reusable workflow**?
-  - its a workflow that can be called from another workflow we define a steps which use frequesntly and save in another workflow and call it with workflow call whenever it needed
+  - It’s a workflow you define once and reuse across different workflows instead of writing the same steps again and again.

-2. What is the `workflow_call` trigger?
+3. What is the `workflow_call` trigger?
-  - it is use to trigger the saved predefine workflow by call the workflow with the help of workflowcall
+  - `workflow_call` is a trigger that allows a `workflow` to be invoked by another workflow.

 3. How is calling a reusable workflow different from using a regular action (`uses:`)?
-  - `uses` use to cal a specific action in workflow where workflow call is used to call a full workflow
+  - `uses` is used to call an action, while `workflow_call` is used to call an entire workflow that can include multiple jobs and steps.

 4. Where must a reusable workflow file live?
-  - ./.github/worflows
+  - `./.github/worflows`

 ---